-The US has Times Square's Ball Drop, but each year, 40,000 people gather in Boise, Idaho to watch something much, much better: the Potato Drop.
+The US has Times Square's Ball Drop (during normal years), but each year (again during normal years), 40,000 people gather in Boise, Idaho to watch something much, much better: the Potato Drop.
 That's right: Each year, Boise inhabitants watch as a gigantic, 400-pound, glowing spud falls from the sky.

 In general, Americans love dropping things on New Year's Eve.
 There's also a key lime wedge drop in the Florida Keys, a pinecone drop in Arizona, a PEEPS chick drop in Pennsylvania, and many more.

 10. Colombia: Empty Suitcases

 Looking to make 2021 your most travel-filled year yet?
 You might want to try a tradition practiced in Colombia, where hopeful New Year's partiers will carry an empty suitcase around the block.
 This is believed to invite lots of travel and adventure into one's future.